Q. I’m an agency fee payer—how do I get my school district or other government workplace to stop deducting fees from my paycheck?

 Q. I am a current union member but would like to resign my membership and leave my union.
 What do I need to do?

-A. Americans for Fair Treatment has a fillable form that allows for you to select your Pennsylvania union from a drop-down menu.
+A. Free to Teach has a fillable form that allows for you to select your Pennsylvania union from a drop-down menu.
 Once the form is filled out, the page will generate a resignation letter for you to mail to your union.
 You should be able to submit your resignation immediately.